This section is peer reviewed.

 When preparing your manuscript for LDD please consider these author guidelines, which draw liberally from those established by Glossa.
 Please note that formatting in accordance with the guidelines and stylesheet is not required unless the manuscript is accepted for publication.

 Submissions should be made electronically through this website.
 Once submitted, the author can track the submission via the online journal management system.

-Prior to submission, a word count including footnotes and references should be noted under the paper title.
+When submitting, a word count including footnotes and references should be noted under the paper title.

 If submitting for double-blind peer review include only the title and abstract on the submitted manuscript.
 Be sure to check the file properties to remove identifying information embedded in the format of the document as well.
 (The names of all authors, affiliations, contact details, and corresponding author details will be documented elsewhere in the submission process.)
 If you have questions about the mechanics of blinding or about what approach to peer review will work best for you, contact the editor.

 In making the initial online submission, the Abstract and up to six keywords should be included in the metadata.

 Authors are encouraged to submit an ORCID ID to associate with their name.
 More information about ORCID IDs can be found here.